 - Dedicates her time to ensuring your experience is pleasant, positive, and rewarding.

 - Strives to provide her patients with optimal results in the safest way possible.

 Patients frequently comment on the compassion, integrity, attention to detail, and down-to-earth demeanor that Dr. Margoles brings to every case.

-Dr. Sandra Margoles is a female plastic surgeon operating a private practice in Greenwich, CT, and Westchester County.
+Dr. Sandra Margoles is a female plastic surgeon operating a private practice in Greenwich, CT.
 Dr. Margoles’s specialties include breast augmentation, breast reduction, liposuction, facelift, eyelid surgery, and more.
 Having trained extensively at some of the world’s most esteemed institutions, including Harvard Medical School and Mt.
 Sinai Medical Center, Dr. Margoles is well-equipped to provide her patients with outstanding plastic surgery results.
 Above all, Dr. Margoles values her patients’ safety, well-being, and happiness.
 Learn more about Dr. Margoles’s philosophy, training, and qualifications here.

 Are You A Candidate For Breast Implant Revision?